plone/documentation/docs/classic-ui/views.md

 2. Locate the template you need to override in the Plone source tree.
     You can do this by searching in all the installed packages for `.pt` files.
-    If you are using buildout with the `collective.recipe.omelette` recipe, a good folder to search in is `./parts/omelette`.
+    If you use buildout with the `collective.recipe.omelette` recipe, a good folder to search in is `./parts/omelette`.

     The following is an example UNIX `find` command to find `.pt` files.
     You can also use Windows Explorer file search or similar tools: